Rare Things for a Rare Life

 Had she heard him?
 A frisson of curiosity awakened with her response.

 Rosewud’s glare cut through the pleasant atmosphere like a blade.
-“I am the undersecretary of Lord Gaelib Melazera, the ninth Earl of Lorness, here to collect monies he’s owed, not nibble on cakes.”
+“I am the undersecretary of Lord Gaelib Melazera, the ninth Earl of Lorness, we’re here to collect monies he’s owed, not nibble on cakes.”

 Blackhawk kept his face blank.
 It wasn’t his place to correct him, but his lord had eight other undersecretaries.
-Then again, Rosewud was exactly the type of man Lord Melazera wanted in such a role.
+Then again, Rosewud was the type of man Lord Melazera wanted in such a role.

 The woman blinked.
-She hobbled toward her husband.
-“Rojer, don’t we still have silver under the loose stone in the fireplace?”
+“Rojer, don’t we still have some silver?

 “Oh, maybe,” the burly old man said as he took her hand and squeezed.
 “How much do we have?”